 Nexus, the Tyne and Wear Passenger Transport Executive, helped secure £100 million of Government investment after using data to help improve its public transport system.

-Stephen Bellamy, Nexus (Tyne and Wear Passenger Transport Executive) interim head of commercial, spoke at the recent Virtual Smart Transport Conference.
+Stephen Bellamy, Nexus (Tyne and Wear Passenger Transport Executive) interim head of commercial, spoke at October 2020's Virtual Smart Transport Conference.

 He gave examples of how important gathering data has been to help inform decisions for improving the region’s light rail Metro system.

 Nexus uses data from the North East Data Hub, which includes metro, bus and rail punctuality, park and ride occupancy, motor vehicle traffic levels, economic data, vehicle speeds and road casualties.